Bangu7/PatternAnalysis-2025/recognition/siamese_s4810380/README.md

 ### Example Predictions

-From the trained model, some example inputs with their outputted label are given in Figure 7:
+From the trained model, some example inputs with their output label are given in Figure 7:

 *Figure 7: Models' Predictions of 'un-labelled' images*
 ![pred](./images/pred.png)

 In this figure, the only malignant is ISIC_7788318, and the model correctly assigns it as such with a probability of 0.77.
 However, the model incorrectly predicted the other two images in row 2 as malignant, which is likely due to the appearance.
 From this example, we can see that the model appears to have a bias towards the size of the lesion as a heavy indicator as to whether a given lesion is cancerous.
-This over-reliance likely is what contributes to false-positives for large benign lesions.
+This over-reliance likely is what contributes to false positives for large benign lesions.

 ### Performance Summary on Test Set